 We so enjoyed the trip that morning.
 Panorama of green rice fields, rivers, hills, and Mount Semeru towering into a distinctive entertainment.
 Even the position of Mount Semeru seems to be our destination because it always seems to be in front of us.

 The cool air and the hospitality of the residents made us feel that we were still in our own area.
 Yes, we did take some rest while buying something and asking the people we met on the street.

-However, a father who arranged traffic on the road to Coban Sewu assured me that I was at my destination.
+However, a father who arranged traffic on the road to Tumpak Sewu assured me that I was at my destination.
 We entered the village road to a parking lot which is quite wide.

 Not just motorcycles and cars, buses seem to fit parked here.
 Residents have equipped the parking lot with muushola, stalls, bathrooms, and toilets.

 Another spot is located in Sidomulyo Village, Pronojiwo Sub-district, Lumajang District.
-Being in the first spot, we decided to get a Coban Sewu view here.
+Being in the first spot, we decided to get a Tumpak Sewu view here.

 We stood amazed at the edge of the cliff with the safety of the bamboo fence.
 This is really not an ordinary waterfall.
 Water sources lined the cliff-shaped arch beautiful and magnificent.

 This 180-meter-high waterfall is adorned with green plants attached to the brown wall of the cliff.
 The sound of the roar of the waterfall that broke the silence seemed to invite me to go down the cliff and feel the spark.